ltw-webdev-3/curriculum/basic-accessibility.md

       - num: 12
         text: |
           Make sure to add IDs to the appropriate elements on the page.

+          And also make sure to add the `tabindex="0"` to help with keyboard focus.
       - num: "13-19"
         fade: true
       - num: 21